xcape-io/PyTeletextProps/PROTOCOL.md

 ```

 ## Inbox
-The props also subscribes to its inbox topic to listen to command such as actuators:
+The props also subscribes to its dedicated inbox topic to listen to command such as actuators:
 ```python
 Room/Name of the room/Props/Name of the props/inbox
 ```